 laughter <LAFF-ter>

-These words rhyme with ‘high’ and ‘night’, respectively.
+These words rhyme with ‘GO’.

 though <THO>